Hololm/MCMetasploit/README.md

 - litebans_servers
 - litebans_sync
 - litebans_warnings

-The command parses the query, and executes it, sending the results in a table format in that.
+The command executed (/litebans sqlexec <query>) parses the query, and executes it, sending the results in a table format in that.

 Example:
 ```